Port of Karachi: South Asia Pakistan Terminal

 Since 2016, South Asia Pakistan Terminal (SAPT) operates the largest deep sea port of the country.
 Hutchison Ports Pakistan invested $600m in the first phase of SAPT which included two berths having length of 800 meters.

 Hutchison Ports Pakistan is a subsidiary of Hutchison Port Holdings, which in turn is a subsidiary of CK Hutchison Holdings.
 On 18 December 2019, Hutchison Ports Pakistan welcomed CV COSCO BELGIUM, the largest container vessel to ever call at any port of Pakistan, with a length of over 366 meters and a capacity of 13,386 TEUs.

 Environmental concerns

 In March 2024, The World Economic Forum (WEF) reported that Pakistan has almost tripled its mangrove forests over the last 30 years.

 The area around the harbour includes several mangrove forests which are constantly under threat from human activities.
-To the east of the port lies Chinna Creek, which covers about 6 km² and is dotted with mangrove islands.
+To the east of the port lies Chinna Creek, which covers about 6 km^{2} and is dotted with mangrove islands.
 To the southwest of the port is another much larger mangrove forest in the bay formed by several islands and Manora breakwater; the river Layari flows into this bay, bringing waste from upstream suburbs.

 The beach immediately east of the harbour was the scene of a significant oil spillage when the Greek-registered Tasman Spirit ran aground on 28 July 2003.
 The environmental impact included large numbers of dead fish and turtles and damage to a key mangrove forest, as well as dozens of people suffering nausea.